cjmx/cjmx/README.md

 If a PID is specified on the command line, cjmx will attempt to connect to the local JVM with that PID; otherwise, cjmx starts in a disconnected state.

-Once cjmx starts, a prompt will appear.
-Cjmx makes heavy use of tab completion, enabling exploration of the MBean tree.
+Once cjmx starts, a prompt will appear.  cjmx makes heavy use of tab completion, enabling exploration of the MBean tree.
 For example:

     java -jar path/to/cjmx.jar 1234
     > <TAB>